-In 2013/14 he was invited to Alaska as one of three international artists and seven scientists to work on the project ‘Gyre: The Plastic Ocean’.
-‘Gyre’ was a world first and unique project that explored the integration of science and art to document and interpret the issue of plastic pollution in the marine and coastal environment.
-Andy Hughes, Mark Dion and Pam Longobardi worked in conjunction with scientists from NOAA, including author and ecologist Carl Safina.
+He was invited to joinGyre : The Plastic Ocean, the worlds first project that explored the integration of science and art to document and interpret the issue of plastic pollution in the marine environment.
+He joined Mark Dion and Pam Longobardi including author and ecologist Carl Safina.
 A National Geographic film, exhibition and book was supported by the NOAA, Smithsonian Institution, Rasmusson Foundation and Robert Rauschenberg Foundation and others.
-Hughes believes artists can leverage change through their practice by exploring the effects of climate change, human activity and other processes of change.

 Surfers Against Sewage asked Andy to explain to us his number one plastic enemy and where is his favorite beach.